-GCN publishes books that investigate the relationship of theology, work, relationships, and economics.
+GCN publishes books designed to help leaders explore the relationship of theology, work, relationships, and economics.

 The Scriptural Roots of commerce

 First published in 1994 and now used by small groups of business professionals around the world, the Scriptural Roots of Commerce (SRC) is a series that explores a theology of work and commerce.
 The series is designed to stimulate vibrant conversations about business and economics.
 Purchases can be made by searching "Scriptural Roots of Commerce" or any of the individual titles below in the Amazon search utility.

 Why God Matters -- Explores theological questions about business and and work.

 Why People Matter -- Opens insights into the idea that commerce is about people.

 Life in the Kingdom -- Develops the theology that work and business can be are purposeful.